pierocarrion/Automation-a-Youtube-Channel/README.md

 # Youtube channel automation with NodeJS

-Development in NodeJs with Typescript that automates the upload of videos to Youtube.
-These videos are sourced from Reddit and downloaded.
-With the use of FFmepg, the videos are cut and concatenated to finally be uploaded to YouTube.
+Automation in NodeJs with Typescript for uploading videos to Youtube.
+These videos are sourced from Reddit.
+Then FFmepg cuts and concat the videos to finally be uploaded to YouTube.

 Install dependencies
 ```sh